 - Thai Red Curry Paste - You can find Thai brand red curry paste in most grocery stores.
 I find that it is not as spicy and flavorful as I would like, so I use Maesri red curry paste that I find at my local Asian market or order from Amazon.
 (If you use the Thai brand curry paste, you may need more than 2 tbsp to get it flavorful enough).

 - Pineapple - Either fresh or canned.
 An optional, yet delicious addition to the spicy, savory curry sauce.
 The sweetness of the pineapple just balances out the flavors.
 You can also use cooked butternut squash or sweet potatoes to add sweetness to this dish.

-- Fresh Herbs - Cilantro and fresh basil add color and a burst of fresh flavor to this dish and are highly recommended.
+- Fresh Herbs - Cilantro and fresh basil (Thai basil leaves if you have some) add color and a burst of fresh flavor to this dish and are highly recommended.

 - Salt - for flavor.

 - Soy Sauce - or tamari for umami flavor.

 - Lime Juice - adds acidity to balance out the sweetness. (optional).

 - Protein - (Optional) If you want to make this a more filling meal, you can add pan-fried tofu, baked tofu, crispy fried tofu, or even a vegan "chicken" to the sauce.

 - Rice or Rice Noodles - to serve the vegetable red curry sauce over top.
 White rice, brown rice, jasmine rice, rice noodles, bean thread noodles, or sweet potato noodles all work well.

 - A medium-sized pot - or large skillet to cook the veggies and make the sauce.